-A promotions page – I have this problem—and I’m not the only one—who buys things I don’t need just because they’re on sale.
+- A promotions page – I’m a sucker for sales.
+A lot of people are.
+For some reason, people flock to sales to buy things they don’t even need—just because it was on sale.
 Maybe someone wasn’t planning on having their air ducts cleaned this month—that is, until they saw your Click to Website Ad that sent them to your limited-time-only air duct cleaning special page on your website.

 If You Want to Get More…Website Conversions

 Conversion Facebook ads encourage people to carry out a specific action or purchase your product or service.
 I.E., conversion ads’ main goal is to convert users.
 Facebook offers an option to add a snippet of code—called a Facebook Pixel—to your website’s HTML to track people’s activity on your site, including conversions.
 A few examples of conversion ads include sending users directly to a contact or product check-out page, sending people to your store, or complete event registration fill-outs.